 Oncologic Endocrinology Fellowship Program

-The Department of Endocrine Neoplasia and Hormonal Disorders is accepting applications for a one-year advanced training fellowship in oncologic endocrinology.
+The Department of Endocrine Neoplasia and Hormonal Disorders is now accepting applications for the Oncologic Endocrine Fellowship program for the academic year 2016-2017.
+Please contact Dr. Mimi Hu, Fellowship Program Director, if interested.
 This program is the only one in the nation to provide advanced training focused on the evaluation and treatment of endocrine neoplasias.
-A physician will acquire the skills and knowledge base for evaluating and treating patients with these complex endocrine tumors.
+With the training, a physician will acquire the skills and knowledge base for evaluating and treating patients with these complex endocrine tumors.

 The Department of Endocrine Neoplasia and Hormonal Disorders is comprised of 14 clinical and 5 basic science faculty members who evaluate, manage, and investigate a wide spectrum of endocrine tumors/malignancies of the thyroid, adrenals, parathyroid, pituitary, pancreas, and hereditary endocrine syndromes.
 The Department also has the unique advantage of having two faculty members with dual board certification in adult and pediatric endocrinology.
 The Department’s Endocrine Center is a high-referral institutional resource for advanced endocrine neoplasia and has well-established collaborative relationships with head and neck surgery, surgical endocrinology, medical oncology, genetics, radiology and pathology.
 The Endocrine Center maintains a robust clinical trials program.
 This unique concentration of educational resources provides an oncologic endocrine training experience that will develop future leaders in the field of endocrine neoplasia.